Rurusetto/rurusetto/README.md

 python manage.py runserver
 ```

+## Contributing

+When it comes to contributing to the project, the two main things you can do to help out are reporting the issues and submitting pull requests.
+We have prepared a [list of contributing guidelines](CONTRIBUTING.md) that should hopefully ease you into our collaboration process.

+Note that the contributing guidelines is not all.
+Nothing is set in stone.
+If you have an issue with the way code is structure, with any libraries we are using, or with any processes involved with contributing, please bring up and ask us!
+We welcome all feedback, so we can make the contributing to this project as painless as possible.

+We use [code of conduct](code_of_conduct.md) from `Contributor Covenant`.

 ## License

 The code in this repository is licensed under MIT license.
 Please see [the license file](LICENSE) for more information. tl;dr you can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.

-The image and the content that upload by user and community is cover on DMCA.
-If you are the work and owner and want to request to remove your work please email the team at contact@rulesets.info.
+The image in this website and the content that upload by user and community is cover on DMCA.
+If you are the work and owner and want to request to remove your work please email the team at [contact@rulesets.info](mailto:contact@rulesets.info) or contact HelloYeew (project leader) at [me@helloyeew.dev](mailto:me@helloyeew.dev).

 Each rulesets has its own license.